 What Perks Do You Get Staying at a Disney Skyliner Resort?

 Speaking of those perks… these Disney hotels are full of them!
-Not only do you get the usual resort perks when you stay at Disney hotel like the use of the Magical Express, Extra Magic Hours, and multiple choices of Disney transportation, but since Disney added the Skyliner, these 7 resorts offer easy access to the newest and quickest mode of Disney transport.
+Not only do you get the usual resort perks when you stay at Disney hotel like Extra Magic Hours, and multiple choices of Disney transportation, but since Disney added the Skyliner, these 7 resorts offer easy access to the newest and quickest mode of Disney transport.

 The Disney Skyliner can also be an easier mode of transportation for those traveling with strollers or wheelchairs in comparison to the buses and boats.
 On the Skyliner strollers don’t have to be folded up upon boarding, and it’s very easy for wheelchairs to transfer.
 The gondolas can also hold more people, so your party may not get split up like you might have to on a bus or boat.
 Likewise, the wait for the Skyliner is typically less than the wait for the buses and the traveling time could be cut in half for most trips.
 Since the gondolas are constantly in motion, the loading time is a lot less than both the Disney buses and boats.

 Along with cutting down wait and travel times, staying on the Skyliner route gives you access to multiple dining and shopping options.
 It’s a quick way and easy way to resort hop, and an easy way to find a new favorite restaurant!
 The Skyliner even offers its own Joffrey’s Coffee and Tea Co. location at the Caribbean Beach station!